 I am often told "but that is not the way it is done!" which is another way of saying "it is not the way I was taught".
 This tells me that either the critic's education was deficient, or he has a closed mind which is not open to other techniques, other methods or other possibilities.

 An early critic of my approach pointed out that if I have a separate class for each table then I must have a great amount of duplicate code.
 The poor dear had obviously not understood the concept of inheritance.
 All the code which is common to every database table is contained within an abstract class, and this is inherited by every concrete class.
 In fact there is so much code in the abstract class that the concrete class starts off by being very small indeed.
 All it contains is the database name, the table name, the table structure, and details of any relationships both as a parent or child.
 Standard validation is carried out by the framework, so all the programmer has to do is amend each table class to deal with any business rules.
+Standard validation (which I refer to as primary validation) is carried out by the framework in order to verify that before a query is sent to the database all the data items are of the correct size and type.
+This ensure that the execution of that query will not fail.
+Additional (or secondary validation) is implemented by the developer inserting code into the relevant hook method which is defined in the abstract class but which can be overidden in any subclass.

 For simple schema development this doesn't take a long time but the complexity does grow with the data collected.